 How To Install Rust Mods

-1. Download the Mod File: Once you've bought your mod, usually a .cs file, download it to your local computer.
+Download the Mod File: Once you've bought your mod, usually a .cs file, download it to your local computer.

-3. Upload the Mod File: Drag and drop the .cs file into the Oxide/Plugins folder.
+Upload the Mod File: Drag and drop the .cs file into the Oxide/Plugins folder.

-5. Check for Config Files: The mod will generate a .json config file in the Oxide/Config folder.
+Check for Config Files: The mod will generate a JSON config file in the Oxide/Config folder.
 If not, type in the console o.reload [mod name].
 It's case-sensitive, so make sure you type it exactly right.
 For example, if the Rust mod was called PermissionManager.cs, you must write o.reload PermissionManager, then hit enter.
 This will reload the plugin and generate any config or data files needed.

-Editing Json Files
+Editing JSON Files

 Always Back Up Your Configuration Files

-First, make a backup of the original .json file before editing it.
+First, make a backup of the original JSON file before editing it.
 If anything goes wrong, you can easily revert to the default settings.

-Use a .json Checker
+Use a JSON Checker

 Keep an Eye on the Formatting

-Each key-value should be terminating with a comma, and the entire file should start and end with curly braces {}.
-Even the slightest error could affect the loading of the mod as it is supposed to.
+Each key-value pair should be separated with a comma, and the entire file should start and end with curly braces .
+Even the slightest error could prevent the mod from loading properly.

 Test Changes Incrementally

-Reload Mods to Implement Changes.
+Reload Mods to Implement Changes

 Conclusion

 Setting up and installing Rust mods are some of the best ways to make your server unique and offer something different from every other server.
-Whether it's a Rust PVE Server or a crazy Battlefield 10,000x server, remember to purchase your mods from trusted sources, such asRUSTmods.com, and avoid cracked or pirated mods.
+Whether it's a Rust PVE server or a crazy Battlefield 10,000x server, remember to purchase your mods from trusted sources, such as RustMods.com, and avoid cracked or pirated mods.